Cape Conran Coastal Park Bushfire Recovery

 The works on the boardwalk are complete and the boardwalk is now open for visitors to enjoy.

-Water and sewer from Marlo to Conran and shared path
+Water main from Marlo to Conran and shared path

-This project was originally scoped to install water and sewer pipelines, and a shared path connecting Cape Conran with Marlo.
+This project was originally scoped to install a new water main between Marlo and Cape Conran Coastal Park with the opportunity to construct a shared path connecting Cape Conran with Marlo on top of the alignment of the pipeline.
+The project includes improvements to wastewater management of the park.
 East Gippsland Water will deliver the water and sewer assets, which are currently at design stage.

 Cape Conran activity centre and office